Caledonian Railway 812 and 652 Classes: Preservation

-Locomotive 828 (LMS 17566, BR 57566) is the sole survivor of the class and is an important example of Scottish industrial heritage.
+Fortunately the Caledonian Railway Trust identified the ‘812’ as one of the classes that should be preserved and it was successful.
+CR No. 828 (LMS 17566, BR 57566) is the sole survivor of the class and is an important example of Scottish industrial heritage.
 It is based at the Strathspey Railway.
 It was returned to regular service in 2010 and then again in March 2017 following heavy repairs.
 828 is the final member of the first batch of engines built in 1899.
 Since 2022 it has been on long term hire to the Spa Valley Railway in Kent. where it joined fellow Caledonian survivor 419 during the Scottish Steam Up over Easter 2022.